-The Sole: Is the most important part of the shoe, it’s the base of the shoe where most damage takes place and it’s often the area we look at to determine weather or not our shoes are ready to be replaced.
+The Sole: Is the most important part of the shoe; it’s the base of the shoe where most damage takes place, and it’s often the area we look at to determine whether or not our shoes are ready to be replaced.
 You often have the choice of leather or rubber soles, and both are great, depending on what you wear them for.
 More on leather vs. rubber soles in Friday’s post.

 You should always inspect where the shoe meets the sole and if you can see any glue at all, put it right back and leave it for the basic bitches.
 It’s not meant to be.

-An innersole is generally glued down, but the best quality ones are glued and stitched or moulded and pressed.
+An inner sole is glued down, but the best quality ones are glued and stitched or moulded and pressed.
 You should not be able to lift that innersole with your nail.

 Vamp / Throat: This is the centre front and the area that spans across your toes and front of your foot.
-This part of the shoe usually shows quite a bit of wear an tear, sometimes they fade in this area, other times they stretch and get age lines.
-Oil of Olay won’t fix this, but using shoe tree’s or shoe shapers when storing will.
+This part of the shoe usually shows quite a bit of wear and tear, sometimes they fade in this area, other times they stretch and get age lines.
+Oil of Olay won’t fix this but using shoe tree’s or shoe shapers when storing will.

-Inner Toe: The inner toe area should have the innersole lining it all the way down to the toe.
-If not, the shoe has not been made well.
-You shouldn’t be able to see any of the inner shoe interfacing, all you should see is the general lining where your inner sole meets the rest of your shoe.
+Inner Toe: The inner toe area should have the inner sole lining it all the way down to the toe.
+If not, the shoe isn’t well made.
+You shouldn’t be able to see any of the inner shoe interfacings, all you should see is the general lining where your inner sole meets the rest of your shoe.

 How Much Does A Good Quality Shoe Cost?

-My general rule is that once you pay over $1000 for a pair of shoes, you are paying for the brand.
-Unless they’re custom.
+My general rule is that once you pay over $1000 for a pair of shoes, you are paying for the brand unless there is the need for a custom fit shoe.
 I usually spend $130 on flat shoes and $190 – $400 on heeled shoes and boots.
 You don’t need to be flash for cash to purchase a pair of shoes that should last.

 Consider if you’re a heavy walker: I say this because I don’t buy a high heel unless I can run in them.
 If I can’t run in them, how will I catch up to Colin Firth when he runs away from me?
 Also, how will I know that if I need to make a run for the bus, the sale or have to dart off somewhere quickly, that I can be comfortable while doing so?

 If you find you’re quite heavy on your feet, while your shoes are still new, get your shoe guy (the guy who fixes shoes near you whose name you can’t remember) to put a rubber base on the front.
-This is called a topy (pronounced toe-pee), and it gives your shoes some extra life.
+The rubber base is called a topy (pronounced toe-pee), and it gives your shoes some extra life.

 Let’s do some maths.
 Now, I’m not going to pretend I’m good at maths, I only ever calculate important things like thread counts, percentages off and cost per wear.
 But so that you know what you’re investing in, you should calculate the following: